shawkath646/NPM-SH-Authentication-System/README.md

   // ---------- Optional ----------

   // 1.
-If you wish to modify the Node Fetch caching properties, the default value is set to 'no-cache'.
+If you wish to modify the Node Fetch caching properties, the default value is set to 'default'.

   cache: "no-cache", // Suggested for quickly updating data from the SH Authentication System server.